manuati/api-automation-training-java/README.md

 1. Write additional tests for the Create Order (`POST /store/order`) endpoint.
 2. Include positive and negative tests.
 3. Use tags like `@Tag("Smoke")` or `@Tag("Regression")` for test categorization. `@Tag("Smoke")` tests should be the ones that are absolutely required to pass.
-4. In case a test fails due to a bug in the API, make sure to create the bug in the Issues tab and follow the [Bug Management documentation](https://github.com/damianpereira86/api-automation-training/tree/main/framework#bug-management). <font color="red">ACTUALIZAR CUANDO TENGA EL README DEL FRAMEWORK</font>

 **Deliverable**: